Robinho98/ip/docs/README.md

 event <description name> /at <date in YYYY-MM-DD format>
 ```

-Duke will add an event task with the description name and a date it is held at
+Duke will add an event task with the description name and a date it is held at, and will also display the number of tasks in your current list.

 **Example:** event concert /at 2020-09-13